officialrajdeepsingh/awesome-nextjs/README.md

 - [Next-themes](https://www.npmjs.com/package/next-themes) - You can enable the dark-to-light theme toggle with next-themes in your Next.js app.
 - [Next video](https://github.com/muxinc/next-video) - The next video is a react component for adding video to your next.js application.
 - [Next MDX](https://www.npmjs.com/package/@next/mdx) - To use MDX with Next.js.
 - [Tempeh](https://tempeh-docs.vercel.app) - Declarative routing library for Next.js with typesafe url params.
-Provides plugin replacement for existing Link tag in Next.js app dir
+Provides plugin replacement for existing Link tag in Next.js app dir.

 ## Newsletters